 The concentration of sugar and Vitamin C is directly related to how much of this food your reptile can eat.
 In higher concentrations of Vitamin C and Sugar, the less often you should feed them out.
 Remember, even with omnivorous animals, sugar and vitamin C can cause diarrhea in high numbers.

 Fruit should be fed moderately.
 Fruit is a treat.
 About 20-25% of their diet.

 Peaches and Nectarines

 Be aware of acid levels in fruit.
 Fruit which has a high percentage of acid; oranges, lemons and limes should be avoided completely.

 Animal Basted Protein

-You will notice that with Tropical tortoises, protein is more readily available in nature for Tropical Tortoises to consume.
-That in no way means that protein is the only source of their diet.
-Protein should make up about 10% of their diet.
+Protein is more readily available in nature for Tropical Tortoises to consume.
+That in no way means protein is the only source of their diet.
+Protein should make up about 10-25% of their diet.
 This flux is largely based on seasons.

 Be aware of the temperature levels of their environment when feeding out protein.
-Animal based protein is a lot more difficult to digest in the body, so we advise keepers to feed out the following during the "summer" months when digestion is at its highest:
+Animal based protein is more difficult to digest in the body, so we advise keepers to feed out the following during the "summer" months when digestion is at its highest: